+AmeriSpeak.
+A probability sample was selected from the AmeriSpeak panel with a target sample size of 4,000 interviews.
+The sampling frame was stratified by age, race and ethnicity, education, and sex.
 Sample allocation across the strata was determined such that the expected distribution of complete surveys matches that of census population benchmarks.
-To achieve the target number of interviews, 12,842 panelists were selected for Sample 1 and 16,172 for Sample 2.
+To achieve the target number of 4,000 interviews, 15,322 panelists were selected.
 Historical completion rate by stratum was used to calculate the number of panelists to sample.

-3.2 Data Collection and Completion Rates
+3.2 Data collection and completion rates